-- 2.2.1 using another person's User Account, or misrepresenting themselves as another User; - 2.2.2 disclosing passwords or other access codes assigned to themselves or others; - 2.2.3 interfering with the normal operation of IT Resources by, among other things, unauthorized network interception, network traffic, flooding the network with messages, sending chain letters or pyramid solicitations; - 2.2.4 copying, removing or distributing proprietary software and/or data without authorization; - 2.2.5 breaching terms and conditions of software licensing agreements; - 2.2.6 accessing, displaying, transmitting, or otherwise making available information that is discriminatory, obscene, abusive, derogatory, harassing or otherwise objectionable in a university setting; - 2.2.7 destroying, misplacing, misfiling, or rendering inoperable any stored information on a University administered computer or other information storage, processing or retrieval system; - 2.2.8 unauthorized use of IT Resources for profit or commercial gain; and - 2.2.9 attempting to or circumventing security facilities on any system or network. - 3.
-Consequences of Unacceptable Use - 3.1 If there is reason to suspect that a User has violated this policy, the Assistant Vice-President, Information Technology Services or the Information Security Manager may temporarily revoke or restrict User Account access privileges of any User, pending further investigation by the Information Security Manager - 3.2 To aid in the investigation of a suspected violation of this policy, the Information Security Manager may examine a User's User Account information, including, but not limited to, emails, files, and any other material or data connected with the User Account, provided that they obtain the Assistant Vice-President Information Technology Services' prior written approval.
-If the User in issue works within the Information Technology Services Department, then approval must be obtained from the President - 3.3 If the investigation concludes that a violation of this policy has occurred, the Assistant Vice-President Information Technology Services may restrict, suspend or revoke the User's access to any or all of the University's IT Resources, and may - 3.3.1 in the case of students, initiate disciplinary proceedings under the Code of Student Conduct;
+- 2.2.1 using another person's User Account, or misrepresenting themselves as another User; - 2.2.2 disclosing passwords or other access codes assigned to themselves or others; - · 2.2.3 interfering with the normal operation of IT Resources by, among other things, unauthorized network interception, network traffic, flooding the network with messages, sending chain letters or pyramid solicitations;

+- 2.2.4 copying, removing or distributing proprietary software and/or data without authorization; - 2.2.5 breaching terms and conditions of software licensing agreements; - 2.2.6 accessing, displaying, transmitting, or otherwise making available information that is discriminatory, obscene, abusive, derogatory, harassing or otherwise objectionable in a university setting; - · 2.2.7 destroying, misplacing, misfiling, or rendering inoperable any stored information on a University administered computer or other information storage, processing or retrieval system; - 2.2.8 unauthorized use of IT Resources for profit or commercial gain; and - 2.2.9 attempting to or circumventing security facilities on any system or network.

-College of Arts & Science
+3. Consequences of Unacceptable Use

+3.1 If there is reason to suspect that a User has violated this policy, the Assistant Vice-President, Information Technology Services or the Information Security Manager may temporarily revoke or restrict User Account access privileges of any User, pending further investigation by the Information Security Manager

+3.2 To aid in the investigation of a suspected violation of this policy, the Information Security Manager may examine a User's User Account information, including, but not limited to, emails, files, and any other material or data connected with the User Account, provided that they obtain the Assistant Vice-President Information Technology Services' prior written approval.
+If the User in issue works within the Information Technology Services Department, then approval must be obtained from the President

+3.3 If the investigation concludes that a violation of this policy has occurred, the Assistant Vice-President Information Technology Services may restrict, suspend or revoke the User's access to any or all of the University's IT Resources, and may

+- 3.3.1 in the case of students, initiate disciplinary proceedings under the Code of Student Conduct; - 3.3.2 in the case of employees, refer the matter for consideration of discipline in accordance with applicable collective agreements or human resource policies, as appropriate.

+COLLEGE OF ARTS & SCIENCE